coffeehb/makeMyCSRF/README.md

 [![IMAGE ALT TEXT](http://img.youtube.com/vi/FywHxX72u8Y/3.jpg)](https://youtu.be/FywHxX72u8Y "How to use makeMyCSRF with BurpSuite ")

+This video will show you how to get data from Wireshark (HTTP only) and use it with makeMyCSRF :

 ## Additionnal note
 Note that Tamper Data generated request will change ***following your browser language***.
 For the moment, FR and ENG can be used.
 Please report any other needs or submit your code to process other language ! :)